BatzJunior/testrepo/_pages/022-configuration.md

 permalink: /dataservice/configuration/
 sections:
   endpoint: Endpoint Information
-  add: Add Attribute Definitions
+  add: Add Attributes
   get: Get Configuration
-  update: Update Attribute Definitions
+  update: Update Attributes
-  delete: Delete Attribute Definitions
+  delete: Delete Attributes
 ---

 ## {{ page.sections['endpoint'] }}

 The PiWeb configuration consists of a list of attributes for all types of entities.
-In PiWeb there are different kinds of entites: parts, characteristics, measurements, vlues and catalogues.
+In PiWeb there are different kinds of entites: parts, characteristics, measurements, values and catalogues.
 The configuration can be created, fetched, updated and deleted via the following endpoint.
 There are no filter parameters to restrict the query.

 URL Endpoint | GET | PUT | POST | DELETE